 You may be asked to record your symptoms and how severe they are on a monthly chart so that we can identify patterns and assess the most appropriate treatment for you.

 This usually involves careful timing of the onset of symptoms and replacement of the oestrogen at the appropriate time.
-This is usually around a week before the period and during the menstrual time until a new egg starts to develop, resulting in a natural rise in oestrogen levels.
+This is around a week before the period and during the menstrual time until a new egg starts to develop, resulting in a natural rise in oestrogen levels.

-This usually means that the quality of the developing egg is different each month, so some months are better than others.
+This generally means that the quality of the developing egg is different each month, so some months are better than others.
 In this case careful charting of symptoms is important to try and keep levels steady.

 Natural oestrogenic products such as evening primrose oil, starflower oil and some containing trace elements such as magnesium and zinc can help.

-Natural progesterone can be available in a cream form which can calm the symptoms of PMS/PMT.
+Natural progesterone available in a cream form can calm the symptoms of PMS/PMT.
 Natural progesterone is very similar in molecular configuration to oestrogen, not as strong and therefore in many women is preferable.
 It is completely different in molecular configuration to the synthetic progestogens used in the Pill, and HRT.